 Do you want to walk in the footsteps of Rory McIlroy and prefer some tee time over afternoon high tea?

-If your definition of the best luxury hotels in the world includes playing golf on one of the most awe-inspiring courses, head to the Sanctuary Hotel at Kiawah Island, 25 miles southwest of Charleston in South Carolina.
+If your definition of the most luxurious hotels of the world includes playing golf on one of the most awe-inspiring courses, head to the Sanctuary Hotel at Kiawah Island, 25 miles southwest of Charleston in South Carolina.

 McIlroy shot a bogey-free 66 (−6) in the final round of the 2012 PGA Championship at the resort’s The Ocean Course to win his second major title by eight strokes.